rohan-sahgal/sky-alert/README.md

     source .venv/bin/activate
     ```

-4. Refer to `pyproject.toml` to ensure proper version of Python is installed
+4. Refer to `pyproject.toml` to ensure proper version of Python is installed.

-5. Install Poetry to your virtual environment
+5. Install Poetry to your virtual environment:
     ```
     pip install poetry
     ```

-6. Run Poetry to install dependencies
+6. Run Poetry to install dependencies:
     ```
     poetry install
     ```

-7. Navigate into `sky_alert` directory
+7. Navigate into `sky_alert` directory.

 8. Run the application: